chrissyFraser/vander-weele-farms-llc/journals/steve.md

 10.06.2022
     Assisted my team member Scott(Marble) with FastAPI understanding and beginning work on data endpoints & complex models & trying to debug produce.py

+10.10.2022
+    Beginning research on the Shopping Cart component

+10.11.2022
+    Finishing a codealong for a shopping cart example and beginning the implementation of shopping cart with or code base